cj-a-murillo/ftw-de-bootcamp-grp3/act1-chinook-data-modeling/DOC-GUIDE.md

 - **Task Splitting:**
   *(How the team divided ingestion, modeling, BI dashboards, documentation.)*
+Met at 8pm with Sir Myk to understand the assignment better Decided each team member should complete the entire pipeline individually (ingestion through modeling to visualization) so everyone could experience the full process
+CJ took the lead on Metabase dashboards and coordinated our BI efforts

 - **Shared vs Local Work:**
   *(Issues faced with sync conflicts, version control, DB connections, etc.)*
+Faced inconsistent raw data - different row counts for the same tables between groupmates Scheduled Thursday 8pm meeting to brainstorm and establish single source of truth for queries Encountered database connection issues when multiple members accessed shared ClickHouse server simultaneously

 - **Best Practices Learned:**
   *(E.g., using Git for dbt projects, naming conventions, documenting assumptions, group debugging sessions.)*
+Used personalized naming conventions (like "_nickname") to prevent conflicts Documented assumptions to resolve data discrepancies Held group debugging sessions during Thursday meeting Learned to establish single source of truth early to prevent consistency issues Coordinated pipeline execution to avoid server overload Maintained regular check-ins to catch problems before they became blockers

 ---